taosdata/taos-connector-jdbc/README.md

 ### Schemaless Writing

-Starting with version 2.2.0.0, TDengine has added the ability to schemaless writing.
+TDengine has added the ability to schemaless writing.
 It is compatible with InfluxDB's Line Protocol, OpenTSDB's telnet line protocol, and OpenTSDB's JSON format protocol.
 See [schemaless writing](https://docs.taosdata.com/reference/schemaless/) for details.

 **Note**.

 - JDBC REST connections do not currently support schemaless writes
-- The following sample code is based on taos-jdbcdriver-2.0.36
+- The following sample code is based on taos-jdbcdriver-3.0.0

 ```java
 public class SchemalessInsertTest {